 Cheese and wine matching: Top tips and classic matches

 We don’t know exactly when and where cheese making started.
 Possibly it was when sheep were domesticated, around 8,000 BC.
 We do know for sure that the Romans spread the art of cheese making.
-Indeed, cheese is a mainly a European cultural product.
+Indeed, cheese is mainly a European cultural product.
 When Rome collapsed, local and diverse traditions replaced it that are still with us to this day.
-Some of these spread around the world, first by European colonialism, then more by the increasing globalisation of food and taste.
+Some of these spread worldwide, first by European colonialism, then more by the increasing globalisation of food and taste.

-Meanwhile, the origins of wine making are almost as obscure, but there is a remarkable similarity to cheese historically and geographically.
+Meanwhile, winemaking origins are almost as obscure, but there is a remarkable similarity to cheese historically and geographically.
 From a taste perspective, wine and cheese have probably evolved together.
 No wonder then that those from the same locality may make an ideal match.
 In these days of globalism, there are many other pleasurable combinations.

 What is cheese?

 The type of cheese made depends on various factors.
-The source of the milk, the strain of bacteria used, curd treatment and how the long the cheese matures.
+The milk source, the strain of bacteria used, curd treatment and how long the cheese matures.
 No wonder then that there are so many different traditions and different examples!